msel-source/pymef/readme.md

 Currently available for linux and Mac OS X.

-Mef v 3.0 basci features
+Mef v 3.0 basic features
 ------------------------
 -   Support for parallelisation of signal processing
 -   Data compression